careway/cwparser/README.md

 # cwparser

-A flexible C++ configuration parser that supports hierarchical structures, various data types, and intuitive access patterns.
+A flexible header-only C++ configuration parser that supports hierarchical structures, various data types, and intuitive access patterns.
 Mainly used for parsing configuration files.

 ## Features